 Though it’s not technically in Troy Hill, Wigle Whiskey’s Barrelhouse and Whiskey Garden sits right at the neighborhood’s border.
 The satellite location of the Strip District distillery offers tours, cocktails and tons of events in the warm weather.

 Spaces Corners is the only place of its kind in Pittsburgh and it’s a gem.
-Described as “an artist-run bookshop, gallery, and project space dedicated to contemporary photography,” Spaces Corners is open on Saturday afternoons and by appointment during the week.
+Described as “an artist-run bookshop, gallery, and project space dedicated to contemporary photography,” Spaces Corners is open by appointment and for special events only.

-Two new Troy Hill food businesses just opened.
-Pear and the Pickle was designed as an old-fashioned neighborhood corner market with a coffee bar –featuring Stump’s coffee–prepared foods and weekly Saturday suppers.
-Scratch Food & Beverage, which opened in the former Billy’s, is a very attractive and conivial spot featuring delicious comfort food and craft cocktails and big windows that open to the street.
+Troy Hill’s food scene is also small but mighty.
+Pear and the Pickle was designed as an old-fashioned neighborhood corner market with a coffee bar (featuring Stumptown coffee), prepared foods and Saturday suppers.
+Scratch Food & Beverage, which opened in the former Billy’s, is a very attractive and convivial spot featuring delicious comfort food, craft cocktails and big windows that open to the street.
 It’s worth the trip up the hill.

 Looking to bike?
 If you can brave the steep descent down Rialto Street, Troy Hill is just minutes from the Three Rivers Heritage Trail, which provides easy access to the North Shore, Downtown and beyond.
 Some choose to walk down as you can see from the photo below.
 And speaking of biking Rialto Street: the hill is included in the Dirty Dozen, the annual bike ride that challenges cyclists to tackle twelve of Pittsburgh’s steepest inclines.

 Steep inclines mean great views and Troy Hill boasts many–of downtown, the North Side, and the Allegheny River and beyond.
 Check out the many houses strewn across the hill and the decks and terraces poised for perfect viewing.
 This diverse community is small but tight with a mix of old (mostly) and young (increasingly).